 Is 99designs Even Worth Considering?

 99designs is one of the world’s largest online design marketplace, connecting designers and businesses from all over the world.
 It also provides designers with an opportunity to earn income and build their portfolios.
 In fact, 99designs has paid out hundreds of millions of dollars to designers, so you can definitely see the income potential there.

 At the same time, many designers have only bad things to say about 99designs, and for good reason — it’s the very epitome of spec work, with designers competing against one another in the form of ‘contests’.
 Furthermore, no professional in their right mind is going to work for free and then maybe get compensated for it.

 Basically, 99designs is all about quantity over quality.
 Even if you invest time and effort in your submission, it will likely be drowned out by the hundreds, sometimes even thousands, of entries for the same project.
-Even worse, most of these entries are usually copied or use stock images.
+Even worse, most of these entries are usually copied or stock images.

-Furthermore, you will run into another problem if you submit to a contest that isn’t blind (meaning designers are only able to view their own entries) and get a high rating from the client.
+Also, you will run into another problem if you submit to a contest that isn’t blind (meaning designers are only able to view their own entries) and get a high rating from the client.
 Now everyone else will try to copy your work and pass it off as their own.
-The final nail in the coffin is when the client picked one of these knockoffs, instead of yours … definitely not a good feeling.
+The final nail in the coffin is when the client picked one of these knockoffs, instead of yours… definitely not a good feeling.